When the action is triggered, the following happens:

 We can replace the Body element of ArticleCopy with the Body element of ArticleOriginal by using the Replace Node action as shown in the screenshot below.

-The action append a subnode named Body as a last child from a source node named ArticleOriginal to a target named ArticleCopy.
+The action appends a subnode named Body as a last child from a source node named ArticleOriginal to a target named ArticleCopy.
 The screenshot below shows the page sources during a simulation, after the action has been executed.
 Notice that the Body element of ArticleCopy has been replaced by the Body element of ArticleOriginal.

 Notice that Header and Intro have not been touched, but Body has been replaced.
 If ArticleCopy had had no Body element, then a new Body element would have been appended.